-For known components the GAV (Group ID, Artifact ID, and version) will be displayed, while unknown components will have the filename.
+The identifying information for a component.
+For known components, all available coordinate information will be displayed, while unknown components will have the filename.
 Clicking on the component will display the Component Detail Page.

 Affected Apps

 The sum of applications that are affected by a policy violation due to this component.